incrediblecrab/modular-clipboard/README.md

 ### Copying Content
 - **Click** on any box title to copy its content to clipboard
-- Or right-click → "Copy Box Content"

 ### Editing Content
-1. Right-click a box → "Edit Box Content"
+1. Click the edit icon or right-click a box → "Edit Box Content"
 2. Opens in VS Code editor
 3. Make changes and **Save** (Cmd/Ctrl+S)
 4. Content is auto-saved to the box